-The environmental aspects considered during the development of the strategy are listed in the following table.
+The environmental aspects considered during the development of the strategy are listed below.
 The environmental assessment of the strategy proposals is presented in the SEA Environmental Report (referenced in Section 1.5).

-Environmental aspects considered during the development of the strategy Population, health and economy Population and properties at risk - including areas of social deprivation and vulnerable communities Importance of the amenity beach Tourist facilities, attractions and recreational and amenity resources Significant industry, commercial and economic activities - notably agriculture, tourism and commercial fisheries/shellfisheries Potential opportunities for economic investment Material assets Key transport routes and critical infrastructure - roads, emergency services, power/water infrastructure, windfarm landfalls Long term sustainability and available supply of materials (e.g. sand dredged from offshore) Wildlife and biodiversity Designated nature conservation sites (e.g. Special Areas of Conservation, Special Protection Areas, Sites of Special Scientific Interest, National Nature Reserves) Local nature conservation sites (e.g. Local Wildlife Sites) Valuable marine, coastal and terrestrial habitats Species with legal protection/of conservation concern Fish and shellfish Opportunities for habitat improvements Soils, geology and geomorphology Designated earth heritage sites (e.g. Sites of Special Scientific Interest) and local geological sites Coastline and marine processes and sediment systems, including downdrift into The Wash Areas of known contaminated land or licensed landfill sites Land uses Principal land uses at risk - agricultural land Water Surface water and groundwater resources and quality, including Bathing Waters Climate Contribution to, vulnerability and adaptability to climate change Historic environment Coastal heritage of seaside towns and historic townscape/seascape Designated heritage assets (e.g. listed buildings) Known non-designated assets/clusters and their setting (i.e. those on the Lincolnshire Historic Environment Record) Landscape and views Landscape, seascape and historic character Significant changes in views along the coastal frontage Cumulative effects • Effects of the strategy in combination with other plans or proposals (e.g. offshore windfarms)
+Category Environmental aspects considered during the development of the strategy Population, health and economy Population and properties at risk - including areas of social deprivation and vulnerable communities Importance of the amenity beach Tourist facilities, attractions and recreational and amenity resources • Significant industry, commercial and economic activities - notably agriculture, tourism and commercial fisheries/shellfisheries Potential opportunities for economic investment Material assets Key transport routes and critical infrastructure - roads, emergency services, power/water infrastructure, windfarm landfalls Long term sustainability and available supply of materials (e.g. sand dredged from offshore) Wildlife and biodiversity • Designated nature conservation sites (e.g. Special Areas of Conservation, Special Protection Areas, Sites of Special Scientific Interest, National Nature Reserves) Local nature conservation sites (e.g. Local Wildlife Sites) Valuable marine, coastal and terrestrial habitats Species with legal protection/of conservation concern Fish and shellfish Opportunities for habitat improvements Soils, geology and geomorphology • Designated earth heritage sites (e.g. Sites of Special Scientific Interest) and local geological sites Coastline and marine processes and sediment systems, including downdrift into The Wash Areas of known contaminated land or licensed landfill sites Land uses Principal land uses at risk - agricultural land Water Surface water and groundwater resources and quality, including Bathing Waters Climate Contribution to, vulnerability and adaptability to climate change Historic Coastal heritage of seaside towns and historic townscape/seascape environment Designated heritage assets (e.g. listed buildings) Known non-designated assets/clusters and their setting (i.e. those on the Lincolnshire Historic Environment Record) Landscape and Landscape, seascape and historic character views Significant changes in views along the coastal frontage Cumulative effects • Effects of the strategy in combination with other plans or proposals (e.g. offshore windfarms)

-The environmental assessment identifies that the draft strategy options going forward are generally compatible with other plans and strategies considered, taking into account their requirements.
-Further studies will be required at scheme design stage, which may include modelling of impacts, to ensure that no adverse in-combination effects result from the proposed works to implement the strategy.
+The environmental assessment identifies that the strategy going forward is compatible with other plans and developments considered, considering their requirements.
+Further studies will be required at scheme design stage, which may include modelling of impacts, to ensure that no adverse incombination effects result from the proposed works to implement the strategy.